 Hop off the City Circle Tram at Kings Street and walk towards the Rialto Towers.

-These are some of Melbourne's Tallest Buildings so you can't miss them.
+These two buildings are some of Melbourne's tallest, so you can't miss them.

 For an update on the Rialto Melbourne's Observation Deck please click here

 The huge glass facade can be seen from miles around.
 It's blue night lights way up there look like something out of Star Wars.

 This changes color during the day, the colors range from the well recognized dark blue to a brilliant gold during sunset.

 There are two towers, the north and the south tower.
 The south tower used to house the Observation Deck and viewing platforms.
 This is now a Restaurant.

 There are 1254 steps to the top of the building and these were used for an annual charity race held within this building.
 The "Run Up" became a favorite with local and overseas athletes.